 In August 2016, I also went to Crimea to make a film about a British person on holiday in Crimea.
-That film was completely crowdfunded, independent, and you can see it here – now with over 30,000 views on YouTube!
+We made the film covering the period from 2016 to early 2018!
+That film was completely crowdfunded, independent, and you can see it here – now with over 40,000 views on YouTube!

 My recent film, telling the truth about the Georgian war!